y3owk1n/nvs/README.md

-  completion  Generate the autocompletion script for the specified shell config      Switch Neovim configuration current     Show current active version with details env         Print effective CLI configuration help        Help about any command install     Install a Neovim version list        List installed versions list-remote List available remote versions with installation status (cached for 5 minutes or force) path        Automatically add the global binary directory to your PATH reset       Reset all data (remove symlinks, downloaded versions, cache, etc.) uninstall   Uninstall a specific version upgrade     Upgrade installed stable and/or nightly versions use         Switch to a specific version
+  completion  Generate the autocompletion script for the specified shell config      Switch Neovim configuration current     Show current active version with details env         Print NVS env configurations help        Help about any command install     Install a Neovim version or commit list        List installed versions list-remote List available remote versions with installation status (cached for 5 minutes or force) path        Automatically add the global binary directory to your PATH reset       Reset all data (remove symlinks, downloaded versions, cache, etc.) uninstall   Uninstall a specific version upgrade     Upgrade installed stable and/or nightly versions use         Switch to a specific version or commit hash

 Flags:
   -h, --help      help for nvs